xavierdcruz0/satellite-of-love/README.md

 * planet mass
 * initial conditions

-Using Runge-Kutta numerical integration method
+Using Runge-Kutta numerical integration method and MVC design pattern for the user interface

 ## TODO: